 This guarantee must include the contact details of the real estate professional as well as those of his insurer.
 The limit of this professional civil insurance cannot be less than 76,224.51 euros per year for the same insured.

-To go further Article 49 of the decree of 20 July 1972; decree of 1 July 2005 setting out the conditions of insurance and the form of the supporting document provided by the decree of 20 July 1972.
+For further information: Article 49 of the decree of 20 July 1972; decree of 1 July 2005 setting out the conditions of insurance and the form of the supporting document provided by the decree of 20 July 1972.

 The real estate professional, who holds the professional card or who requests it (see infra "3.00). a.
 Application for a business card for a permanent year"), must take out a financial guarantee of at least the maximum amount of funds it plans to hold.
 This guarantee is intended to cover receivables that have been designed during its activity.